dotnet/android/external/Java.Interop/README.md

 Since we now have actual types in more places, we can move the current `JNIEnv` methods into more semantically meaningful types.

+## Naming Conventions

+Types with a `Java` prefix are "high-level" types which participate in cross-VM object-reference semantics, e.g. you could add a `JavaObject` subclass to a Java-side collection, perform a GC, and the instance will survive the GC.

+The exception to this rule is the `JavaVM` type, which is the entrypoint to doing lots of interesting things.

+Types with a `Jni` prefix are "low-level" types and do *not* participate in object-reference semantics.

 ## Problems

 Due to the increases use of reference types, there will be increased GC heap